AMSP-04/NETN-MRM/NETN-MRM.md

 ## Introduction

 Models of real-world objects, processes and phenomena are used to create a synthetic representation suitable for simulation.
-Depending on the purpose and requirements of the simulation, the models can have different levels of resolution and aggregation can be used to create representations of larger combined concepts.
+Depending on the purpose and requirements of the simulation, the models can have different levels of resolution and aggregation can be used to create representations of broader combined concepts.

 The NATO Education and Training Network Multi-Resolution Modelling (NETN-MRM) FOM Module is a specification of how to perform aggregation and disaggregation of aggregated representation of entities, e.g. units, into other levels of aggregation or individual entities, e.g. platforms, in a federated distributed simulation.